Basic-Nature/html_Parser_prototype/CONTRIBUTING.md

 - Check logs for errors and tuple structure issues.
 - Use `CACHE_RESET=true` in `.env` to clear processed URL cache if needed.
 - For bot/automation, see `bot/bot_router.py` and enable with `ENABLE_BOT_TASKS=true` in `.env`.
+- If contributing to the Web UI, test both CLI and web workflows to ensure compatibility.

 ---